What is a Report Card?

 4. Choose the Appropriate Design

 When you know that you are doing it for a school or business, then the choice of layouts also affects the style of the visual presentation.
 Will it be highly formal?
-Will it be bubbly and friendly?
+Will it be friendly?
 Again, get the previous steps right to have a direction as to how you are going to design the report card.
 Usually, these cards have tables in them; then it is better to be creative as to how they would look like and at the same time, not compromising the organization of the details.

 5. Use Eye Friendly Colors